 - Policy and practice assessment.
 We work with law enforcement agencies to evaluate innovative violence prevention strategies to assist policing leaders and their municipal partners in implementing progressive policing strategies.
 In one municipality, Evident Change developed and implemented a domestic violence protocol for officers arriving at the scenes of intimate partner violence incidents.

 - Law enforcement training.
 We have developed innovative training approaches that draw on the strengths of the community.
 For example, funded by the federal Bureau of Justice Assistance, Evident Change worked with children of immigrant parents to develop youth-led training curriculum that provides law enforcement with strategies for interacting effectively with youth.
 With the support of the Evelyn & Walter Haas Foundation, we worked with the San Francisco Police Department to develop and implement protocols and training to ensure the safety of youth present at the arrest of parents or caregivers.

 - Evaluation and implementation.
-Our approach to evaluation and implementation is an iterative process.
 We provide actionable analyses quickly so that law enforcement leaders have the data they need to effectively implement new models, evaluate progress on an ongoing basis, and adjust to those interventions to improve outcomes.